fire-wally/firewallydotnet-hugo/content/post/st-paul-election-guide-2019.md

 ## My Biases

 There's no way that I'm even going to attempt to write about elections in a detached, "neutral" style, so it might be useful to know the point-of-view that I'm starting from.
 Generally, I agree with the policy positions of the progressive wing of the democratic party.
-I want to see universal health care, more protectctions for workers, a less cruel immigration policy, fewer restrictions on voters, and I think the government needs to do much, much more to limit the damage of human-caused climate change.
+I want to see universal health care, more protections for workers, a less cruel immigration policy, fewer restrictions on voters, and I think the government needs to do much, much more to limit the damage of human-caused climate change.

 On a local level, the issues that are most important to me are housing and transportation policy.
 In addition to a long-term climate crisis, we are in the middle of an immediate housing crisis.
 We've got a record low [vacancy rate](https://www.twincities.com/2019/04/05/census-data-show-twin-cities-home-vacancy-is-second-lowest-in-nation/) because the twin cities are a desirable place to live, and rents have skyrocketed as a result of us not building enough housing for the people who want to live here.
 The housing problem and the climate problem are inter-related, and we make progress on both by building more mixed-use neighborhoods with lots of safe, comfortable options for walking, biking, and transit to reduce our reliance on cars.
 I want to vote for elected officials that share this vision of what our city can be.

 ## 2019 St. Paul Elections

-(these will turn to links as my posts get written)
+(these will turn to links as my posts get published)

 * Coordinated Trash Pickup Ballot Question
 * City Council Ward 1